Takachiho Railway

 Takachiho Railway (高千穂鉄道, Takachiho Tetsudō) was a Japanese railway company.
-The company in Miyazaki Prefecture suspended operation of the railway after a typhoon disaster in 2005 and was liquidated in 2009.
+The company, located in Miyazaki Prefecture, suspended operation of their railway after Typhoon Nabi in 2005, and was liquidated in 2009.

 Line

 The company operated the Takachiho Line connecting Nobeoka Station in Nobeoka, Miyazaki and Takachiho Station in Takachiho, Miyazaki.
-The government authorization of the railway business was abolished for a half of the line in 2007 and for the remaining half in 2008.
+The government authorization of the railway business was abolished for half of the line in 2007, and for the remaining half in 2008.